cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 No. With Basic SSO, only one authentication method can be active for each {{ site.data.products.db }} Console user.
 To view or update their active authentication method, a user can click **My Account** in the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) .

-#### Does this change how console admins invite users?
+#### Does this change how org admins invite users?

-The [workflow for inviting team members](console-access-management.html#invite-team-members-to-cockroachdb-cloud) to your {{ site.data.products.db }} organization remains the same.
+The [workflow for inviting team members](managing-access.html#invite-team-members-to-an-organization) to your {{ site.data.products.db }} organization remains the same.
 However, if Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization and autoprovisioning is enabled for the authentication method a member uses to sign in, then an account is created automatically upon successfully authentication.

-#### As a console admin, how do I deprovision a user's access to {{ site.data.products.db }} Console if they leave the relevant project?
+#### As an org admin, how do I deprovision a user's access to {{ site.data.products.db }} Console if they leave the relevant project?

 If Cloud Organization SSO is enabled, then deprovisioning a user at the level of the IdP also removes their access to the {{ site.data.products.db }} organization.

-To remove a user's access to {{ site.data.products.db }} without deprovisioning the user from the IdP (such as when a user changes teams but does not leave the organization entirely), you can [remove their {{ site.data.products.db }} user identity from your {{ site.data.products.db}} organization](console-access-management.html#delete-a-team-member).
+To remove a user's access to {{ site.data.products.db }} without deprovisioning the user from the IdP (such as when a user changes teams but does not leave the organization entirely), you can [remove their {{ site.data.products.db }} user identity from your {{ site.data.products.db}} organization](managing-access.html#delete-a-team-member).

-#### Can console admins require a particular authentication method for their {{ site.data.products.db }} organization?
+#### Can org admins require a particular authentication method for their {{ site.data.products.db }} organization?

 Yes.
 When Cloud Organization SSO is enabled for your {{ site.data.products.db }} organization, only the [authentication methods you have enabled](configure-cloud-org-sso.html#enable-or-disable-an-authentication-method) are displayed to your users.